-If premises have been closed for many weeks or if parts of the building have been out of use for a long period, the provider must undertake a health and safety check of the building concerned prior to reopening, including water quality sampling for legionella and other bacteria.
+The provider must undertake regular health and safety checks of the building concerned prior to reopening, including water quality sampling for legionella and other bacteria.